 Theresa said: “I had the results two days ago, initially I thought there’d been an error or someone was playing a sick and evil prank, but upon checking they’re correct and I haven’t left the house since.

-“As far as I knew I was mainly Mount Pleasant, a bit of Treboeth, a small percentage Mumbles and a bit Scandinavian on account of the fact I just made everything in my lounge black and white but with a lime green sofa.”
+“As far as I knew I was mainly Mount Pleasant, a bit of Treboeth, a small percentage Mumbles and a bit Scandinavian on account of the fact everything in my lounge is black and white, but with a lime green sofa.”

 “In Mrs Connell’s case for example, there was no Mumbles whatsoever.
 Her Great Aunt was in the Evening Post for having sex with a lifeboat worker on the Mumbles Train, but that was it.”